Kumaran Narayanan

 PhD projects

-1. Understanding the disease mechanisms in human Fabry defect, 2.
-Gene delivery using E. coli vectors
+1. Understanding the mechanisms involved in Fabry disease

 Research activity per year